temporalio/samples-ruby/encryption/README.md

     bundle exec ruby worker.rb

-Finally in another terminal, use the Ruby client to the workflow from this directory:
+Then, in another terminal, use the Ruby client to the workflow from this directory:

     bundle exec ruby starter.rb